 As a result, it is obvious that transactions (or investments) that undergo this process have a higher rate of success.
 Due diligence aims to help individuals make informed decisions based on accurate, quality information.

 Financial due diligence is similar to an audit.
 It consists of an investigative analysis of a given company’s financial performance.
-It is usually conducted by external third-parties to understand the financial situation and assess its value without bias.
+It is usually conducted by external third-parties like investment bankers to understand the financial situation and assess its value without bias.

 Also, financial due diligence may also reveal problems or strengths not obvious in the financial statements.
-When you use alternative data, you can enrich this process by collecting and analyzing data from a variety of sources, so you can look at the entire picture.
+When you use public web data, you can enrich this process by collecting and analyzing data from a variety of sources, so you can look at the entire picture.

 In short, financial due diligence aims to provide investors with a better understanding of a company’s financial performance.
 Unlike audits, financial due diligence goes deeper into different key areas, such as the sustainability of its earnings, historical sales, working capital needs, and others.

 The reason to conduct financial due diligence for businesses or investors is to ensure that every decision is well informed so that you can gain all the benefits of your transactions.
 In other words, due diligence is seen as a method of reducing risk by ensuring that the interested party is aware of all details.

 When you want to invest in a stock in the long term, you should perform fundamental analysis to find out the performance and growth of your chosen company.
 You can enrich this process by supplementing the readily available financial statement data with public web data.